dily3825002/docs/en/egretiaserver/introduction.md

 # Egretia Server brief introduction

-Egretia Server is local node server developed by Ethereum, you can use it to deploy smart contract, develop and test application.
+Egretia Server is local node server, you can use it to deploy smart contract, develop and test application.

 ## **Usage platform**